JulianKunkel/md-workbench/README.md

 ## Requirements

-The C code needs MPI and uses GCC for compilation.
+The C code needs MPI and is tested with GCC and Intel compilers.
 See ./compile.sh how to build the benchmark

 ## Execution